 Iron Fist Exercise 2016: A MiG-21 dropping a T9 flare and the R-73 from Tejas locks onto that for Firing

 Tejas operating from Leh in the winter of 2013, at an altitude of 3,524 m (11,562 ft)

 Tejas Aircrafts returning after a Five Aircraft Formation Practice Session prior to Aero India 2011

 Tejas at INS Hansa in Goa during Sea Level & Weapon Trials in 2010

 14th-18th February 2017

-LCA Tejas participated at Aero India 2017 which has already carved a niche for itself globally as a premier aerospace exhibition, with tenth successful editions organised since 1996.
+LCA Tejas participated at Aero India 2017 which has already carved a niche for itself globally as a premier aerospace exhibition, with eleven successful editions organised since 1996.
 Dubbed as “Asia’s Premier Air Show”, Aero India is organised by the Indian Ministry of Defence and held every two years.
 Aero India 2017 was the 11th edition of the international show on aerospace, defence, civil aviation, airport infrastructure and civil defence engineering.

 The Ministry of Defence gives clearance for 83 LCA Tejas MK1A